2018 Ruby Beach, Olympic Coast, WA

 ISO 2000

-This view (101 frames- 13 meteors in FOV) is centered on the two stars in the constellation Gemini from which the meteors appear to originate.
-The short period between 11:53 p.m. -12:27 a.m. was to see if I could move above the light pollution caused by a house just on the other side of ours.
-In the end I preferred to have some foreground, although stacking with just stars creates a clearer image.
+This composite image (101 frames- 13 meteors in FOV) is centered on the two stars in the constellation Gemini from which the meteors appear to originate.
+The image stack was compiled between 11:53 p.m. -12:27 a.m. which was above the light pollution caused by a house just on the other side of ours.
+In the end I preferred to zoom out to include the foreground, although stacking with just the stars creates a clearer image.

-The second view (420 frames- 30 meteors in FOV) was compiled from 12:33 to 2:53 a.m.
-This image is cropped because the stacked image was significantly more distorted than I had hoped.
+This second view (420 frames- 30 meteors in FOV) was compiled from 12:33 to 2:53 a.m.
+I cropped the image slightly because the stacked image was significantly more distorted at the edges than I had hoped.
 I intend to go back and re-compose this view with a single base layer and only the meteors.
 What looks like a dashed line from the center to the bottom is a satellite.